Updated: May 3, 2022

 Excited about meeting up with friends or family and looking for Covid-safe things to do in New York?
 Whether you can’t wait to cozy up to the bar at a trendy lounge or to see your favorite sports teams and bands play live, New York State’s Excelsior Pass and Excelsior Pass Plus—a quick, simple, and secure way to display your vaccination or COVID-19 test results—can be your golden ticket.
-In New York City, proof of at least one dose of a COVID-19 vaccine is required for indoor dining, indoor fitness, Broadway shows and other indoor entertainment.
+In New York City, most business capacity restrictions have been removed in New York.
+Proof of COVID-19 vaccination is required for entry to indoor venues in all cities, localities, and private businesses that choose to require proof of vaccination status.
 For complete details on what activities are included in these categories, please visit this page.

 Get back to the things you love worry-free at the participating venues below.
 While using the Excelsior Pass and Pass Plus is voluntary, having the pass on your phone eliminates the need for those vaccinated at a location in New York State to carry around a CDC card or lab printout.
 Get your free pass today and start planning your perfect night out!